-David J Jones, Private, 63459, South Wales Borderers.
-Not much is known of David, except that he was the son of Thomas Jones and served in the 3rd Battalion, South Wales Borderers, which was a Home Service Battalion.
-It was stationed at Pembroke Dock at the outbreak of war, and used to train troops ready to send to the regular battalions of the regiment.
-The battalion moved to Edinburgh in November, 1914 and in June 1915 moved to Liverpool, where it remained as part of the Mersey Garrison for the duration of the war.
-Jones probably joined the battalion in 1918.
-He died at Seaforth Military Hospital on 13 October 1918, aged 22, and is buried at Gelliwen (Ainon) Baptist Chapelyard.
+John David Jones, Private, 63459, South Wales Borderers.
+John was the son of Thomas Jones, of Blaendyflin, Cwmfelin Mynach.
+He served with the 3rd Battalion, South Wales Borderers, which was a Home Service Battalion and was initially stationed at Pembroke Dock at the outbreak of war, being used to train troops to send to the regular battalions of the regiment.
+The battalion moved to Edinburgh in November 1914 and in June 1915 moved to Liverpool, where it remained as part of the Mersey Garrison for the duration of the war.
+Jones probably joined the battalion in 1918 as he has a late service number.
+He died at Seaforth Military Hospital, Liverpool on 13 October 1918, aged 22 and is buried in Gelliwen (Ainon) Baptist Chapelyard.

 William John Jones, Gunner, 214419, Royal Field Artillery.
 William was born at Llwyncrwn, Trelech, the son of David and Anne Jones.
 The family later resided at Gelly Mydrim.
 William enlisted at Preston into the Royal Artillery, and was posted to France with B Battery, 250th Brigade, Royal Field Artillery, which was attached to the 50th (Northumbrian) Division.
 The division moved to France during April 1915, seeing its first action during the Second Battle of Ypres, and had fought on the Somme the following year.
 During 1917 it fought at Arras and at Third Ypres.
 The division was in the southern Somme sector when the Germans launched their spring offensive on 21 March 1918, and saw heavy fighting before being transferred to the Lys sector.
 Unfortunately the Germans launched another offensive on the Lys on 9 April 1918, and the division again saw heavy fighting before being transferred to the Aisne to rebuild.
 Again, the division was caught up in the Germans third, and last, great offensive on the Aisne.
 William was killed during the Battle of the Aisne, on 27 May 1918.
 He was 22 years old, and is buried at La Ville-Aux-Bois British Cemetery, France.